akiver/cs-demo-manager.com/docs/02-installation.md

    :::caution
    If you changed the default PostgreSQL installation path (`C:\Program Files\PostgreSQL\VERSION\bin`), you have to select the correct folder.
 8. Click on `OK`
+9. Restart the application. **Make sure to quit it entirely from the tray icon.**

 </TabItem>